Getting divorced is tough, but having to deal with substance abuse and child custody issues on top of it can make it even harder.

-Anne's Question: Does the fact that I have a medical marijuana card affect my chances of getting custody of my son?
+Will having a medical marijuana card affect my chances of getting custody?

 Brette's Answer: It shouldn't if it is legitimate and for a medical condition.
 There might be concerns about your ability to supervise if you are under the influence, so you could agree not to smoke when your son is in your care.

 Can he get custody because I failed one drug test?

 Krista's Question: My husband is upset that I am the one who left and won't come to an agreement on custody of our son.
 Since we've been split, he has repeatedly called Child Protective Services on me.
 Unfortunately, I did fail one drug test, but I took a 10 week class and had the charges dismissed.
 My ex is no angel either.
 Since we split he has had a DWI, he works two full-time jobs, has a pregnant girlfriend, and doesn't help with any of the expenses for our son.
 I have an attorney, but my husband still says that he will arrange it where I will never see my son again.
 Do I have any chance of getting custody since I messed up that one time?